SumoLogic/sumologic-otel-collector/docs/Configuration.md

 ### Basic configuration for metrics

-Sumo Logic OT Distro uses the Telegraf Receiver to ingest metrics.
+Sumo Logic Distribution for OpenTelemetry Collector uses the Telegraf Receiver to ingest metrics.

 Here's a minimal `config.yaml` file that sends the host's memory metrics to Sumo Logic: